Platinum vs. White Gold Jewelry Guide

 The setting you choose is based on personal preference, skin tone and current fashion.
 There is no technical answer to which color gold is the best (yellow, rose or white).

 If you’re wondering, “Is platinum better than gold?,” the short answer to that is “No.” Visually, platinum is virtually identical to white gold.
-Check out this beautiful platinum solitaire from James Allen.
-Now here is the same setting in 14kt white gold and it looks identical.
-Technically speaking, platinum is poor value (as explained below), so you are better off putting your money towards the diamond.
+Check out this elegant 14K white gold setting from Blue Nile for $500 (setting only).
+Now here is the same setting in platinum.
+Can you tell the difference?

 A naturally white metal, platinum is typically utilized in a nearly pure form for jewelry—ranging from 95-98%.
 Platinum looks almost identical to white gold and will remain looking the same for many years as long as they are both maintained and cared for properly.

 How expensive is platinum?
 Platinum engagement ring settings range in price from approximately $300 for a simple solitaire to $3,000 for an intricate vintage setting.
 The cost depends on factors such as the ring style, amount of platinum used and the vendor you buy the ring from.

 If you’re thinking about purchasing a platinum ring, here are the pros and cons to help you decide if it’s the right choice.

 The pros of platinum include that it’s:

 The cons of platinum include that it:

 White gold is an alloy composed of pure gold and durable metals such zinc, nickel, and copper — giving it strength and its whiter color.
 White gold rings are usually made with either 14K or 18K gold.
 14 karat is 58.3% gold and 18 karat is 75% gold.